 There are several graduated cylinders at the back of the room.
 These instruments are used to measure the volume of liquids.
 Each one has a limit to its precision.
 See if you can find out whether there is a relationship between the size of a graduated cylinder and its precision.

 For this lab you must turn in your lab handout with all check-ins, the completed data tables and answer the lab questions at the end of this handout.
-Answer the questions on a separate piece of paper.
+In a typed document answer the questions below on a separate piece of paper.
 All numbers must be expressed with the correct number of significant figures.
-If you must type your tables to make them legible then please use Excel or another spreadsheet program.
-Be sure to use borders on your tables.

 You will be graded on the quality of your writing, the professionalism of your work’s appearance, and the quality of the answers to the questions.